MicrosoftDocs/win32/desktop-src/Intl/international-components-for-unicode--icu-.md

 The existing DLLs (icuuc.dll and icuin.dll) were converted into "pure forwarder" DLLs, which means that they have entry points for the APIs that just point to the combined DLL.
 There is no implementation code at all in these DLLs now.
 This was done in order to not break any existing callers of the ICU library.

-Going forward, we aren't adding any new APIs to the old headers (icucommon.h and icui18n.h) or to the old import libs (icuuc.lib and icuin.lib).
+Going forward, no new APIs will be added to the old headers (icucommon.h and icui18n.h) or to the old import libs (icuuc.lib and icuin.lib).
 New APIs will only be added to the combined header (icu.h) and the combined import lib (icu.lib).

 ## Getting Started